FilipeZheng/Assignment1EIACD/README.md

 1. Run `run_game.py` to start the game
 2. Click the "START GAME" button on the main menu
+3. Select Player 1 type (Human/AI)
+4. Select Player 2 type (Human/AI)
-3. The game alternates between players, with Player 1 at the bottom and Player 2 at the top
+5. The game alternates between players, with Player 1 at the bottom and Player 2 at the top

 ## Game Rules